 The select() API also allows the application to specify if it wants to wait for data to become available.
 The application can specify how long to wait.

-Example: Nonblocking I/O and select() This sample program illustrates a server application that uses nonblocking and the select() API.
+This sample program illustrates a server application that uses nonblocking and the select() API.